halfprice/spanstore_formulation/README.md

 python parse_result_strong.py result parsed_result
 ```

-The parsed_result will list any variables that is set to 1 in the optimal solution.
+The parsed_result will list all variables that is set to 1 in the optimal solution.

 Contact
 -------